-We only offer an agreed value total loss settlement.
+We offer an agreed value total loss settlement.
 Before the policy activates, you as the car’s owner, the agent, and our underwriters agree on the car’s value and insure it for that amount.
-In the event of a total loss, that agreed upon value is the payout amount.
+In the event of a total loss, that agreed upon value is the payout amount (in a total loss, the settlement is inclusive of all applicable taxes and fees).
 The deductible of course applies, but there is no depreciation and no misunderstanding.

 Some other specialty auto policies, and a typical daily-use auto policy, offer stated value coverage.
 It’s not the same.
 In fact, it is really just actual cash value coverage with a maximum limit – the stated value – and the carrier pays the vehicle’s market value which it determines after the loss.
 If the market value has dropped since the policy was purchased, then that lower dollar amount is the payout.

 * If a total loss settlement is based on an Agreed Value, the settlement is inclusive of all applicable taxes and fees.

 American Modern is rebuilding a 1965 Chevy Malibu SS.
 Take a look at the project.

 Collector car owners spend a lot of time keeping them in the best possible condition.
 Repairs need to be done right.
 Here are five recommendations when evaluating a shop.Keep reading